 Q: If I didn't vote in the last election, am I still registered to vote?

-A: Yes, though you should check the here to ensure your voter information is current.
+A: You should check here to ensure your voter information is current and active.

 Is there an issue or candidate you are passionate about and want to volunteer?
 There are many opportunities for you to make a difference!

 Additionally, the following candidates are running in the November election:

 - Socialist: Veronique Bellamy